 First Baptist Church

 Hindsman General Store

 Also, there is a campground you can stay at for $20 a night if you want to camp here.
-It seems like it is pretty desolate but it could be a good spot to view the stars at night.
+It seems like it is pretty desolate, but it could be an excellent spot to view the stars at night.

-All in all I enjoyed being able to hear about this unique city and to see all of the interesting exhibits they had.
-It is pretty far off the beaten path though so it might be something everyone wants to do on their road trip like me.
+All in all, I enjoyed being able to hear about this unique city and to see all of the interesting exhibits they had.
+It is pretty far off the beaten path though, so it might not be something everyone wants to do on their road trip like me.
 Let me know if you have been in the comments and what you thought.